 Steps and identifiers required to address process validation when utilizing new technology: training, inspection requirements, all quality issues, material handling, Kanban, JIT, BMI or inventory control Safety Delivery.

 Manufacturing for the medical device industry has become an art form.
-True believers in the potential surrounding innovative thought and design for optimum manufacturing have an edge over competitive operations that work within the confines of existing and available technology.
+True believers in the potential surrounding innovative thought and cost optimization strategies have an edge over competitive operations that work within the confines of existing and available technology.
 To become “world-class” and “cutting-edge”, or any other superlative phrase, a company must be open to change.
 That can be challenging for the majority.
 Step out of the comfortable confines of “we can only do what our equipment was designed to accomplish”, and look at newer possibilities while questioning existing capabilities.
 When new technology is addressed, that is a great beginning; when it is actually built, and tested, there are many areas to validate, but the outcomes are worth all late-night thoughts and exhaustive trial efforts.